+(1) The council may, on the recommendation of the senate and subject to the Statute, bestow the status of emeritus professor on retired professors of the University with such rights and privileges as may be determined by the senate.

+(2) The council may, on the recommendation of the senate, engage the services and expertise of individuals as special category academics within a specific area of teaching and research for a specified period, which academics may not enjoy voting rights in any body or committee of the University.

-- (1) The council may, on the recommendation of the senate and subject to the Statute, bestow the status of emeritus professor on retired professors of the University with such rights and privileges as may be determined by senate. - (2) The council may, on the recommendation of the senate, engage the services and expertise of individuals as special category academics within a specific area of teaching and research for a specified period, which academics may not enjoy voting rights in any body or committee of the University. - (3) Persons who retire from the University having served as vice-chancellor or as vice-principal or persons who retire after ten years of service as full professors, may be appointed as emeritus professors of the University. - (4) Such appointment does not take place automatically but follows a recommendation to senate from the school board of studies concerned, and is based on a significant contribution made in respect of academic and administration leadership. - (5) Persons who retire from the University, but who have not served as full professors for ten years, may be appointed as emeritus professors of the University on a written and substantiated recommendation made to the senate by the honorary degrees committee, after being requested to do so by the vice-chancellor. - (6) The privileges and the duties of an emeritus professor may include the following - (a) referring to himself or herself as an emeritus professor of the University; - (b) being invited to all graduation ceremonies and related functions of the University, and to take part in any academic ceremony of the University, being placed immediately behind members of the council of the University; - (c) having free membership of the University Library; - (d) supervising post-graduate research if requested to do so by the senate; - (e) undertaking and publishing research approved by senate, and having access to funding to make this possible; - (f) having office or laboratory space allocated when available and if approved by senate; and - (g) qualifying for fee remission benefits as approved by council on a recommendation by senate. - (7) Besides administrative functions contemplated in subparagraph 6(d), an emeritus professor may exercise no administrative or executive duties at the University, and may not be a member of the senate of the University.
+(3) The council may on the recommendation of the senate engage the services and expertise of individuals with special skills within a specific area of teaching and research for a specified period, which individuals may not enjoy voting rights in any body or committee of the university.

+(4) Persons who retire from the University having served as vice-chancellor or as vice-principal or persons who retire after ten years of service as full professors, may be appointed as emeritus professores of the University.

+(5) Such appointment does not take place automatically but follows a recommendation to senate from the school board of studies concerned, and is based on a significant contribution made in respect of academic and administration leadership.

+(6) Persons who retire from the University, but who have not served as full professors for ten years, may be appointed professors emeriti of the University on a written and substantiated recommendation made to the senate by the honorary degrees committee, after being requested to do so by the vice-chancellor.

+(7) The privileges and the duties of an emeritus professor may include the following:

+- (a) referring to himself or herself as an emeritus professor of the University; - (b) being invited to all graduation ceremonies and related functions of the University, and to take part in any academic ceremony of the University, being placed immediately behind members of the council of the University. - (c) having free membership of the University Library; - (d) supervising post-graduate research if requested to do so by the senate; - (e) undertaking and publishing research approved by senate, and having access to funding to make this possible; - (f) having office or laboratory space allocated when available and if approved by senate; and - (g) qualifying for fee remission benefits as approved by council on a recommendation by senate.

+(8) Besides administrative functions contemplated in subparagraph 6(d), an emeritus professor may exercise no management or executive duties at the University, and may not be a member of the senate of the University.

-98. Special category academics
+97. Special category academics

-- (1) Academics who have made outstanding contributions in their respective fields to the university may be considered for appointments or promotions to special category teachers. - (2) Appointments or promotions to the positions contemplated in subparagraph (1) follow the normal appointment or promotion procedures.
+Academics who have made outstanding contributions in their respective fields to the university may be considered for appointments or promotions to special category teachers.

-CHAPTER 16 REPEAL OF PREVIOUS STATUTE
+CHAPTER 17 REPEAL OF PREVIOUS STATUTE

-99. Repeal of previous Statute
+98. Repeal of previous Statute

-- (1) The Statute of the University of Venda promulgated in Government Gazette No. 18659, Government Notice No. 193 of 6 February 1998, as amended by Government Gazette No. 2202, Government Notice No. 73 of 22 January 2001, is hereby repealed with effect from the date on which this Statute comes into operatioh. - (2) Anything done, any body established and person appointed to an office under a provision of the Statute repealed by subparagraph (1) is deemed to have been done, established or appointed under the corresponding provision of this Statute, provided that such provisions are not inconsistent with any provision of this Statute.
+(1) The Statute of the University of Venda promulgated in Government Gazette No. 18659, Government Notice No. 193 of 6 February 1998, as amended by Government Gazette No. 2202, Government Notice No. 73 of 22 January 2001, as amended by Government Gazette No. 27558 Government Notice No 428 of 4 May 2005 is hereby repealed with effect from the date on which this Statute comes into operation.

+(2) Anything done, any body established and person appointed to an office under a provision of the Statute repealed by subparagraph (1) is deemed to have been done, established or appointed under the corresponding provision of this Statute, provided that such provisions are not inconsistent with any provision of this Statute.